buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

   console.log("🛑 Wallet Address not found.");
 }

-// RPC URL, we'll use our QuickNode API URL from our .env file. const provider = new ethers.providers.JsonRpcProvider(process.env.QUICKNODE_API_URL);
+const sdk = ThirdwebSDK.fromPrivateKey(
   // Your wallet private key.
-ALWAYS KEEP THIS PRIVATE, DO NOT SHARE IT WITH ANYONE, add it to your .env file and do not commit that file to github! const wallet = new ethers.Wallet(process.env.PRIVATE_KEY, provider);
+ALWAYS KEEP THIS PRIVATE, DO NOT SHARE IT WITH ANYONE, add it to your .env file and do not commit that file to github! process.env.PRIVATE_KEY,
-const sdk = new ThirdwebSDK(wallet);
+  // RPC URL, we'll use our QuickNode API URL from our .env file. process.env.QUICKNODE_API_URL
+)

 (async () => {
   try {
     const address = await sdk.getSigner().getAddress();
-    console.log("👋 SDK initialized by address:", address);
-  } catch (err) {
+    console.log("👋 SDK initialized by address:", address) } catch (err) {
     console.error("Failed to get apps from the sdk", err);
     process.exit(1);